CharlesHolbrow/monode/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 # Release History
+2.1.0 add led and level methods
+2.0.0 rename to monode
 1.1.2 Better Readme
 1.1.1 Bugfixes
 1.1.0 Add Arc Support